ToolsForHumans/zag/doc/source/user/atoms.rst

     For more details about atom inputs and outputs please visit :doc:`arguments and results <arguments_and_results>`.

-.. automodule:: taskflow.atom
+.. automodule:: zag.atom

 .. _atoms: http://en.wikipedia.org/wiki/Atom

 Task
 =====

-A :py:class:`task <taskflow.task.Task>` (derived from an atom) is a unit of work that can have an execute & rollback sequence associated with it (they are *nearly* analogous to functions).
-Your task objects should all derive from :py:class:`~taskflow.task.Task` which defines what a task must provide in terms of properties and methods.
+A :py:class:`task <zag.task.Task>` (derived from an atom) is a unit of work that can have an execute & rollback sequence associated with it (they are *nearly* analogous to functions).
+Your task objects should all derive from :py:class:`~zag.task.Task` which defines what a task must provide in terms of properties and methods.

 **For example:**